ulissigroup/F22-06-325/_sources/software.md

 If you have strong feelings about the language you want to use, or using local vs cloud environments (e.g. something fancy setup and installed on your own laptop/desktop instead of the cloud environments provided), you are welcome to do so.
 However, you will mostly be on your own if you have compatibility problems/etc.

+If you have suggestions for what's worked for you, submit a pull request to the github repo with your suggestions (or I can show you how!)

 **Windows:** I would suggest running python/etc in WSL (Windows Subsystem for Linux) and use mamba for package installation in python.
 If you want more details, ask and I will update this section.
 This is what I use for day-to-day work and research.

 **Macs:** I don't have much experience with OSX, but it should be possible to install mamba and most python packages.
 If you want more details, ask and I will update this section.

 **Linux:** I would suggest you install mamba and use that for python package installation.
 Check with the TAs or make a github issue and I can fill in details here if needed.